 And so I got this, this awareness that I should go back and see this Reiki woman that I’d seen once earlier on in that six months.
-And that that was something that I should do.
-And so I made an appointment to see Margo and, and at this point with Reiki is an interesting thing.
+And that was something that I should do.
+And so I made an appointment to see Margo and, at this point, Reiki is an interesting thing.
 It’s an energy healing that works on the principle that our hands are energy.

 And so when we, when we hold it over the body, it can actually work in, in healing, it’s a vibration that can actually heal you through energy through The interchange of energy I guess between the person giving the Reiki and the person receiving it.
 But in order for Reiki to work properly, you actually have to surrender.
-Surrender being not actually want to result.
+Surrender is not actually wanting to result.

 So to be able to slide there and relax and receive, as opposed to the first time that I’ve ever had Reiki the other time was I was going to make this like, how do I make this work?
 How does it work?
 So when I got to Margo,

 I’m gonna just interrupt there for a second.
 So I have a similar recollection, about Reiki in that before me being unwell.
-I had never gone to Reiki, kinesiology, anything that was considered woowoo you know?
+I had never gone to Reiki, kinesiology, or anything that was considered woo-woo you know?
 Yeah, interesting.
-After when I when I found myself in a situation where I needed to heal, recover and everything.
+After that, I found myself in a situation where I needed to heal, recover, and everything.

-And I just had those tests on end the day before.
-Something that I went to see her which had had confirmed that it was in my lymph nodes and in my breast, then the cancer.
-And I thought, That’s funny.
+And I just had those tests at the end of the day before.
+Something that I went to see her confirmed that it was in my lymph nodes and in my breast, then the cancer.
+And I thought That’s funny.
 I can’t do that anymore.

 And I like open my eyes and thought, oh, was it someone speaking?
 And I thought I just must have been hearing some things.
 And I went off that day, and I was trying some other things.
 So I had a chiropractic session with an alchemy chiropractor.
 And she said to me, oh, it’s a shame that taking your lymph nodes because that could lead to lymphedema.